 Across all of these activities, we observed many educators who shared Hafiz’s understanding of entire toddler schooling.
 But we also observed educators who had one-of-a-kind perspectives.
 While educators noticed complete infant as important, there was a full-size version of how they described it.

 A Range of Definitions for the Term “Whole Child Education”

-What was greater unexpected, but, turned into the truth that those educators had one of a kind interpretations of entire child education.
-For some, serving the entire infant become about a specific form of coaching or getting to know the outcome, whilst for others, it was approximately creating environments which are conducive to getting to know.
+What was greater unexpected but turned into the truth that those educators had one-of-a-kind interpretations of entire child education.
+For some, serving the entire infant becomes about a specific form of coaching or getting to know the outcome.
+For others, it was approximately creating environments conducive to getting to know.